-These dual objectives align closely with the Ecosystem Approach to Fisheries (EAF), a comprehensive strategy for managing fisheries that takes into account the entire ecosystem, including the intricate interdependencies between species, habitats, and human activities (Pikitich et al., 2004, FAO 2021).
+These dual objectives align closely with the Ecosystem Approach to Fisheries (EAF), a comprehensive strategy for managing fisheries that takes into account the entire ecosystem, including the intricate interdependencies between species, habitats, and human activities (Pikitch et al., 2004; FAO, 2021).
 Unlike traditional fisheries management, which focuses primarily on maximising the yield of individual fish stocks, the EAF aims to preserve the health, productivity, and resilience of the entire marine ecosystem.
 This holistic approach acknowledges that the sustainability of fisheries is deeply connected to the broader ecological context in which they exist.

-The severe depletion of many fish stocks, attributed to overfishing and ineffective fishery 62 management, has become a major concern for Regional Fisheries Management Organisations 63 (RFMOs), government agencies, environmental non-governmental organisations (NGOs), and 64 retailers.
-Ocean health and resiliency are closely linked to the ecological sustainability of fishing 65 practices, as underlined by the principle that fishing is sustainable when enough fish is left in the 66 ocean not only to renew populations, but also to support profitable fisheries in the long-term and to 67 maintain the functioning of marine ecosystems.
-At the same time, sustainable fishing must also 68 69 eliminate unsustainable impacts on marine habitats and ecosystems that support ocean life and, for 70 non-target species that may interact with fisheries, ensure that their populations are not threatened by 71 ongoing fishing practices.
-In response to this growing challenge, various advocacy groups have launched campaigns to promote sustainable fisheries and responsible consumption of fish and 72 seafood.
-These efforts have raised consumer awareness, leading to an increase in demand for certified 73 seafood products (Washington et al., 2011; Thøgersen et al., 2010; Parkes et al., 2010, Richter et al., 74 2017).
-In turn, the promotion of sustainable fishery products issued from sustainable fishing practices 75 has emerged as an incentive-based strategy for ensuring the long-term health of our oceans, 76 safeguarding biodiversity, and supporting the livelihoods of those who depend on the fishery 77 products.
-A number of certification schemes and eco-labels for fish and seafood have emerged in 78 recent decades to promote environmentally sustainable fishing practices (Sainsbury, 2010).
-These 79 schemes have the benefits of analysing sustainability criteria for a specific fishery (species, gear and 80 area).
-However, regular criticism was also raised because they are private initiatives with a cost that 81 may be a barrier to entry for the small-scale fishery and that mainly applies to fisheries providing 82 83 products for the retail market for western consumers (Jones et al., 2023).
-Furthermore, the assessment framework for ecosystem impact has not always been sufficiently precautionary and coherently 84 85 applied (Good et al., 2024).
+The severe depletion of many fish stocks, which is commonly attributed to overfishing and ineffective fishery management, has become a major concern for Regional Fisheries Management Organisations (RFMOs), government agencies, environmental non-governmental organisations (NGOs), and retailers.
+Ocean health and resiliency are closely linked to the ecological sustainability of fishing practices, as underlined by the principle that fishing is sustainable when enough fish is left in the ocean not only to renew populations, but also to support profitable fisheries in the long-term and to maintain the functioning of marine ecosystems.
+At the same time, sustainable fishing must also eliminate unsustainable impacts on marine habitats and ecosystems that support ocean life and, for non-target species that may interact with fisheries, ensure that their populations are not threatened by ongoing fishing practices.
+In response to this growing challenge, various advocacy groups have launched campaigns to promote sustainable fisheries and responsible consumption of fish and seafood.
+These efforts have raised consumer awareness, leading to an increase in demand for certified seafood products (Washington and Ababouch, 2011; Thøgersen et al., 2010; Parkes et al., 2010; Richter et al., 2017).
+In turn, the promotion of sustainable fishery products issued from sustainable fishing practices has emerged as an incentive-based strategy for ensuring the long-term health of our oceans, safeguarding biodiversity, and supporting the livelihoods of those who depend on the fishery products.
+A number of certification schemes and eco-labels for fish and seafood have emerged in recent decades to promote environmentally sustainable fishing practices (Sainsbury, 2010).
+These schemes have the benefits of analysing sustainability criteria for a specific fishery (species, gear and area).
+However, regular criticism was also raised because they are private initiatives with a cost that may be a barrier to entry for the small-scale fishery and that mainly applies to fisheries providing products for the retail market for western consumers (Jones and Cheung, 2023).
+Furthermore, the assessment framework for ecosystem impact has not always been sufficiently precautionary and coherently applied (Good et al., 2024).
 Consequently, private certification schemes are relatively specific compared to our approach that can be applied to any fishery product.
-86

-87 Certification may also only convey a message of "certified or not", where non-certified seafood 88 products may simply originate from fisheries that have not been assessed, which fails to communicate 89 the large variability gradient that exists between different fisheries, fishing practices, and species sold 90 at retail.
+Certification may also only convey a message of "certified or not", where non-certified seafood products may simply originate from fisheries that have not been assessed, which fails to communicate the large variability gradient that exists between different fisheries, fishing practices, and species sold at retail.

 In addition to independent certification schemes, several seafood sustainability rating initiatives have been developed, for example Seafood Watch by the Monterey Bay Aquarium, the Good Fish Guide by Marine Conservation Society UK, and the rating schemes by WWF.
 These rating schemes produce sustainability recommendations, usually in a traffic-light system.
 Where certification is voluntary, ratings are not.
-Where certified products mostly can be found with supermarkets, ratings provide sustainability information for those products that are not certified, for example with fishmongers.
+Whereas certified products are found mostly in supermarkets, ratings provide sustainability information for those products that are not certified, for example at fishmongers.